China's waste import ban: Sorting

 The first step of disposing of the waste is to divide them into different categories.
 Recycling standards are various from different countries.
-But we can divide them into two big categories, recyclable and none-recyclable waste.
+But we can divide them into two big categories, recyclable and non-recyclable waste.
 In general, plastic products can be fully recycled.
 The difficulty is the sorting process.
 For example, although the plastic bottle is theoretically 100% recyclable, the plastic bottle cap and the label cannot be mixed together for recycling because they are different plastic materials.
 The sorting machine is currently unable to unscrew the cap and tear off the label, so this step must be done manually by the sorting worker.
 This process obviously increases the business cost and human resources.
 Some illegal industries recycled mixed plastic products together to control the costs, this cause incomplete recycling of plastic which causes some unexpected environmental issues.

 Burning

 The general disposal method is to categorize the types of waste and dispose of them in different processes.
 However, a few illegal industries want to minimize the cost of disposing of the waste, so they choose the easiest way to deal with the rubbish.
 By inappropriate use of landfills and incinerators, earning money from the disposal of waste, rather than the secondary benefits of proper recycling waste.
 The burning of uncategorized waste produces toxic and contaminate air to the sky which harmful for human health.
 The carbon dioxide also produced by the process of burning wastes.
 By statistic, the global total carbon dioxide produced in 2018 was about 37.1 gigatonnes.
 Some power plants were operated by the heat produced from the burning of waste (Waste-to-energy plant).
 It is a combination of disposing of waste and producing electricity which widely adopted in China's waste disposing industries.